anilzen/anilzen.github.io/content/post/2026/black-hole-gravitational-waves/index.md

 ---
 title: "Banging a black hole"
-subtitle: Gravitational waves from a perturbed black hole
+subtitle: To compute gravitational waves from a perturbed black hole
 summary: "The simplest model for gravitational waves from black holes is a perturbed Schwarzschild spacetime.
 This post shows how to compute numerically gravitational waves that fall into the black hole and escape to an observer at infinity."

 projects: []